 Divorce can be difficult for everyone involved, but it can be especially hard for children to understand.
 Even after divorce papers are signed and everything is completed legally, you will still need to figure out how to co-parent and establish a relationship that supports your children through this new life transition.
 When the holidays come, it can be an especially emotional time for children because the traditions that they once had will likely change.
-Here are some helpful tips on co-parenting during the holidays.
+Here is some helpful advice for divorced parents during the holidays.

 Tip #1: Work as a team.